nordbyi/FitLit/README.md

-We created a fitness tracking application that allows a user to see the information on their sleep, hydration and step goals.
+  We created a fitness tracking application that allows a user to see the information on their sleep, hydration and activity.
+We used a local server and incorporated fetch request to GET and POST data.
+Error handling was added to both fetch GET and POST requests to catch errors that may occur from either request.
 Features added allows users to see all data displayed in a visually pleasing manner using charts from chart.js.
+We utilized dayjs to format and standardize dates.
+The user can add new data for current day.
+After the user submits data the charts will update and populate with latest data.
+We utilized recursion to construct a weeks worth of data if there are gaps in the datas' date.
+We added a helper function file to house functions that are use mulitiple times throughout the project to keep our code DRY.
 The application also allows the user to take advantage of a calendar to manipulte dates to see a wide variety of information from different dates.
 Users can view their personal information inside of an information section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>